gooftroop/treehouse/README.md

 Axon is a lightweight [Koa](https://koajs.com/), event-based server that provides common configuration and setup in an Object-Oriented design.
 The purpose of Axon is to help speed up the development of Nodejs services by abstracting out the boilerplate and basic configuration and allow you to focus on your custom middleware or handlers.
 In addition to providing a core Koa server, Axon also exposes other common utilities:
 - [Bunyan](https://github.com/trentm/node-bunyan) `Logger`
-- application-specific Exceptions,
+- Application-specific Exceptions,
-- a server-side oriented GraphQL Client built around [Apollo Client](https://github.com/apollographql/apollo-client) for inter-service communication.
+- A server-side oriented GraphQL Client built around [Apollo Client](https://github.com/apollographql/apollo-client) for inter-service communication.

 Additional documentation can be found [here]("./docs/index.html").